 We offer daily information sessions to answer general questions about St. Olaf.
 If you are a first-time visitor to campus, this is a great way to learn about what a St. Olaf education can do for you.

 On our Summer and Fall Visit Days and on Junior Preview Days we offer student and faculty panels that cover the basics about our academic programs, international and off-campus programs, athletics, music, and campus life.
 Naturally, we’ll also cover admissions (applying and getting in) and financial aid.

 Many traditions are shared by students and faculty, but everyone has his or her own St. Olaf experience.
 Ask what people do, what they like, and what they think about.
 What are their favorite courses or who are their favorite professors?
 What is it like to live in the dorms?
 How cold is a Minnesota winter?
 Nothing is off limits.

 We don’t require an interview as part of the application process, but putting a face and a personality to an application is helpful.
 If you’re a senior, we encourage you interview.
 These conversations help us get to know you — what you think about, what kind of person you are, what makes you curious.
 It’s a two-way street: we want you to ask questions, too.
-If you are not a senior, your interview may be with one of our admissions fellows — trained students who help us provide more one-on-one experiences for more students.
+If you are not a senior, your interview may be with one of our admissions fellows — trained students who help us provide more one-on-one experiences for more visitors.

 Sit in on a Class